bouvens/zero-packer/README.md

 }
 ```

-The code processes every character in the string as its Unicode number.
-The number is converted to a base
+The functions convert every character in an input string to its Unicode number.
+The number is converted to a
-equal to the number of characters for encoding minus 1.
-Then each number is mapped to the appropriate symbol
+number that is base _N_. _N_ is equal to the number of characters for encoding minus 1.
+We have minus 1 because the last character is
-for encoding.
-The last character is used as a separator.
+used as a separator.
+Then each number is mapped to a corresponding symbol for encoding.

 ## How to run locally

-Run in bash:
+Run in console:

 ```Shell
 git clone git@github.com:bouvens/zero-packer.git